TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 on Android 11+ without of the wired USB connection)

-Download both APK and Assets packages to your device.
+Download both APK (Or install it from the F-Droid) and Assets packages to your device.

 Ensure that the installation of applications from custom sources is allowed (check your security settings).